oaltawil/LAPS/README.md

   2.3.
 Run the PowerShell script "Configure-ADDomain.ps1" to perform the following:

-    a.
+    2.3.1.
 Extend the Active Directory schema by running the following cmdlet:

-      Update-AdmPwdADSchema
+      *Update-AdmPwd**ADSchema*

-    b.
-Grant Computers the ability to store the local Administrator password and password expiration time in Active Directory by running the "Set-AdmPwdComputerSelfPermission" cmdlet:
+    2.3.2.
+Grant Computers the ability to store the local Administrator password and password expiration time in Active Directory by running the following cmdlet:

-      Set-AdmPwdComputerSelfPermission -OrgUnit <Names of the OUs to delegate permissions>
+      *Set-AdmPwd**ComputerSelf**Permission* -OrgUnit <Names of the OUs to delegate permissions>

-    c.
-Grant Users and Groups the ability to view and reset the local Administrator passwords stored in Active Directory by running the "Set-AdmPwdReadPasswordPermission" and "Set-AdmPwdResetPasswordPermission" cmdlets, respectively:
+    2.3.3.
+Grant Users and Groups the ability to view and reset the local Administrator passwords stored in Active Directory by running the following two cmdlets, respectively:

-      Set-AdmPwdReadPasswordPermission -OrgUnit <Names of the OUs to delegate permissions> -AllowedPrincipals <Users and/or Groups>
+      *Set-AdmPwd**ReadPassword**Permission* -OrgUnit <Names of the OUs to delegate permissions> -AllowedPrincipals <Users and/or Groups>

-      Set-AdmPwdResetPasswordPermission -OrgUnit <Names of the OUs to delegate permissions> -AllowedPrincipals <Users and/or Groups>
+      *Set-AdmPwd**ResetPassword**Permission* -OrgUnit <Names of the OUs to delegate permissions> -AllowedPrincipals <Users and/or Groups>

-    d.
+    2.3.4.
 Copy the LAPS Administrative Template files to the Group Policy Central store (if configured for the domain).

-  Type the following command to obtain more information about running the script:
+  Type the following command to obtain more information about how to run the script:

 #### Get-Help .\Configure-ADDomain.ps1 -Full</p>